Last updated on May 12, 2022.

 The question is whether it truly belongs there.

 This post will first examine what, exactly, an IP address contains.
-Then it will delve into past court rulings in both the U.S. and Europe that have attempted to answer this question.
+Then it will delve into how the U.S., Europe, and Canada have attempted to answer this question.
 Finally, it will offer some guidance for companies and explain how BlueCat protects IP address data.

 What’s in an IP address?